JohnboyJovi/study-framework-wiki/home.md

 User studies are a non-trivial, but essential part of our research.
 After you carefully structured and designed your study (e.g., user task, a decision between within- and between-subjects design, number of conditions, etc.), the framework provided here shall help you with setting up the study code-wise.
 In addition to this, you require various questionnaires to get more insights into the participant's thoughts and preferences.
 Information on those questionnaires as well as the procedure of a study can be found [in this separate subsection](StudyProcedure).

 **Goals of this framework are:**
-* Make it easy to setup/prototype studies
+* Make it easy to setup/prototype studies in UE
 * Produce data that is easy to analyze
 * Have similar data for different data (facilitating meta-analyses and sharing analysis tools)
 * Do **not** overengineer